 D’Emilio’s Old World Ice Treats

-At his storefront in East Passyunk, Chris D’Emilio offers excellent water ice and soft serve at D’Emilio’s Old World Ice Treats.
+At his storefront in the East Passyunk neighborhood, Chris D’Emilio offers excellent water ice and soft serve at D’Emilio’s Old World Ice Treats.
 His fun creations are based on his grandmother’s sorbetto recipe, which incorporates fresh fruit and mostly local ingredients.

 D’Emilio’s flavors go well beyond the expected, including options like birch beer, guava, blueberry lemonade, and creatively named choices like “Peach, Love, & Understanding.”
 You can get water ice alone or add his incredible soft serve ice cream for an excellent gelati.
 Sundae options are also fanciful with names like Love Ya to Reeses packed with peanut butter flavor, the Unicorn Sundae featuring the colors of the rainbow, and the Pooh Bear sundae complete with clover honey.
 Location: 1928 E Passyunk Ave.